-Family meals allow conversations to take place.
-Simply being together chatting about the day can be enough to help you stay connected.
-No matter which meals you eat together, you’ll appreciate having the opportunity to find out what’s going on in each member’s life.
-You’ll have a chance to encourage your children as they take tests or remind your partner of important events coming up.
+- Family meals allow conversations to take place.
+Simply being together and chatting about the day can be enough to help you stay connected with other family members.
+No matter which meals you eat together, you’ll appreciate having the opportunity to find out what’s going on in each person’s life.

-Assign each person in the family a task to help prepare the meals.
+- Assign each person in the family a task to help prepare the meals.
 There’s no reason why you should have to do all of the cooking if others can pitch in.
-You might also find that some of the best conversations happen as you’re preparing a meal.
+You might also find that some of the best conversations happen as you’re preparing a meal together.
 Find tasks for even the youngest of the family.

-Preparing and serving your meals at roughly the same time each day will encourage a sense of routine in your home.
-Your family will come to know that if it’s close to 5:30 P.M. they need to be getting home or there may not be food left to eat.
+- Preparing and serving your meals at roughly the same time each day will encourage a sense of routine in your home.
+Your family will come to know that if it’s close to 5:30 P.M. they need to be getting home or risk missing dinner.
 Having meals around the same time each day also discourages snacking or in-between meal eating.

-Use the time you spend as a family around the table to talk about what’s going on in the news.
-Find out what each person thinks about political happenings, the latest weather or ask who they think will win the weekend’s sports game.
-Share your thoughts and you’ll learn more about the members of your family.
+- Use the time you spend as a family around the table to talk about what’s going on in the news.
+Find out what each person thinks about a particular topic.
+Take the time to let everyone have a turn to share their thoughts and you’ll learn more about the members of your family.

-Children who share meals with their family have been shown to do better in school.
-Part of the reason they do better is because the food they’re served is more nutritious than what can be purchased through any fast food drive thru.
-Having people talk about what’s going on at school also encourages them to do better and handle problems at school in an appropriate manner.
+- Children who share meals with their family have been shown to do better in school.
+Part of the reason is because the food they’re served is more nutritious than what can be purchased through any fast food drive thru.
+Having parents ask about what’s going on at school also encourages them to do better and handle problems that arise at school in an appropriate manner.